Ensono/stacks-webapp-template/packages/scaffolding-cli/templates/test/xxAMIDOxx.xxSTACKSxx.E2E.Selenium/README.md

 E.g. in `appsettings.json` we are using the configuration setting (key-value pair) `"BaseUrl":"http://dev.azure.amidostacks.com/api/menu/"`.
 If there is an Environment Variable set on the current machine/build agent using `BaseUrl` key, the value in `appsettings.json` will be replaced.

+### Remote Browsers

+To enable testing on third party remote instances, please set the enviornment variable to `REMOTE_BROWSER=true`.
+Example configuration can be found in RemoteBrowser.

 ### Selenium

 This is the base of how Selenium will interact with your web app.